Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Abstract

 \section{Abstract}

 The ``spin-up'' and ``spin-down'' projections of the second order, chiral form of Dirac Theory are shown to fit a superposition of forms predicted in an earlier classical, complex scalar gauge theory\cite{rankin.caqg}.
-In some sense, it appears to be possible to view the two component Dirac spinor as a single component, quaternionic, spacetime scalar. ``Spin space'' transformations become transformations of the internal quaternion basis.
+In some sense, it appears to be possible to view the two component Dirac spinor as a single component, quaternionic, spacetime scalar. ``Spin space'' transformations can be considered transformations of the internal quaternion basis.
 Essentially, quaternionic Dirac Theory projects into the complex plane neatly, where spin becomes related to the self-dual antisymmetric part of the metric.
 The correct Dirac eigenvalues and well-behaved eigenfunctions project intact into a pair of complex solutions for the scalar curvature in the earlier theory's Weyl-Cartan type geometry.
 Some estimates are made for predicted, interesting atomic and subatomic scale phenomena.
-A generalization of the complex geometric structure to allow quaternionic gauges and curvatures is sketched in an appendix, and appears to be a fairly well defined possibility, but Dirac Theory seems to fit more naturally into the complex plane than into the full, generalized structure.
+A form of electromagnetic quanta appears.
+A generalization of the complex geometric structure is then sketched in an appendix that allows quaternionic gauges and curvatures, and has some Weyl nonmetricity mixed with torsion.
+It appears to be a well defined structure, and leads to the full, second order, quaternionic Dirac Equation form, and a first order equation for a closely related, auxiliary wavefunction.
+A family of ``free particle'' solutions is examined in the Lorentzian limit of the symmetric part of the metric.
+More generally, when limited to two quaternion dimensions (just two components), reasonably similar solutions can be superposed linearly into new solutions, and separate into two families with different commutation characteristics.
+The integrability conditions for the equation for the auxiliary wavefunction impose six conditions on the original wavefunction, satisfied for the ``free particle'' solutions examined.
+Covariance is examined.
+The Darwin solution for the hydrogen atom is examined.